Effective virtual and residual properties of some arithmetic hyperbolic 3-manifolds

 We give an effective upper bound, for certain arithmetic hyperbolic 3--manifold groups obtained from a quadratic form construction, on the minimal index of a subgroup that embeds in a fixed 6--dimensional right-angled reflection group, stabilizing a totally geodesic subspace.
 In particular, for manifold groups in any fixed commensurability class we show that the index of such a subgroup is asymptotically smaller than any fractional power of the volume of the manifold.
 We also give effective bounds on the geodesic residual finiteness growths of closed hyperbolic manifolds that totally geodesically immerse in non-compact right-angled reflection orbifolds, extending work of the third author from the compact case.
 The first result gives examples to which the second applies, and for these we give explicit bounds on geodesic residual finiteness growth.

 Mal'cev \cite{Malcev} proved that a finitely generated linear group $G$ is \textit{residually finite}: for any non-identity element $g\in G$ there is a finite-index subgroup $H\leq G$ such that $g\notin H$.
 It follows that the fundamental groups of finite-volume hyperbolic manifolds are residually finite.
 This property and generalizations such as locally extended residually finite (LERF) have emerged as important tools in the topological study of hyperbolic manifolds, see eg.~\cite{Scott}.
 Residual properties are closely tied to virtual ones --- those possessed by covers of finite degree, or, at the level of fundamental group, subgroups of finite index.
-Recent work of Agol et.~al.~\cite{Agol_vHaken} simultaneously proves the ``virtual conjectures'' \cite[Qns 16--18]{Thurston} for all hyperbolic $3$--manifolds and establishes that their fundamental groups are LERF \cite[Qn~15]{Thurston}.
+Recent work of Agol \cite{Agol_vHaken} simultaneously proves the ``virtual conjectures'' \cite[Qns 16--18]{Thurston} for all hyperbolic $3$--manifolds and establishes that their fundamental groups are LERF \cite[Qn~15]{Thurston}.

-The proof of this result used work of D.~Wise and his collaborators, initiated in \cite{HagWi_special}, for showing that certain groups are virtually \textit{special}, i.e. that they contain a subgroup of finite index that quasi-isometrically embeds into a right-angled Coxeter group (\textit{$\mathrm{C}$-special}) or a right-angled Artin group (\textit{$\mathrm{A}$-special}).
-In fact, there is a combinatorial definition of specialness in the context of cube complexes and all three properties (special, C-special, and A-special) are equivalent up to finite index \cite{HagWi_special}.
+The full resolution of these conjectures relies on various results, including the surface subgroup theorem \cite{Kahn_Mark}, Canary's covering theorem \cite{Canary_covering}, the tameness theorem \cite{Agol_tameness, CG_tameness}, and Agol's RFRS condition \cite{Agol_RFRS}, to name a few.
+Building upon the work of Wise and his collaborators initiated in \cite{HagWi_special}, Agol proves the final crucial component in \cite{Agol_vHaken}, showing that the fundamental groups of hyperbolic 3--manifolds are \emph{virtually special}.
+A group is called \emph{special} if it embeds in a right-angled Coxeter group (\textit{$\mathrm{C}$-special}) or a right-angled Artin group (\textit{$\mathrm{A}$-special}), and is called \emph{virtually special} if it has a finite index special subgroup.
+Every right-angled Artin group is a finite index subgroup of some right-angled Coxeter group \cite{Davis_Jan} and so every virtually special group is virtually C-special.
 In this paper, we will focus on C-specialness.